-- 66. A previous follow-up report noted that the recommendation for the designated authority/FIU to have a structure in place to provide financial institutions that are required to report suspicious transactions, with adequate and appropriate feedback, was met by section 10 of the FIUTTA.
-For the period July to December 2012, the FIU acknowledged all 171 STRs/SARs submitted to the FIU with 16 related to specific deficiency issues arising out of the STRs/SARs submissions. - 67.
+- 76. A previous follow-up report noted that the recommendation for the designated authority/FIU to have a structure in place to provide financial institutions that are required to report suspicious transactions, with adequate and appropriate feedback, was met by section 10 of the FIUTTA.
+For the period January to July 2013 the FIU provided feedback to financial institutions and listed business that filed STR/SAR with the FIU acknowledging receipt and the action taken.
+Further the FIU wrote 12 feedback letters listing deficiencies in the completion (e.g. missing information or poor narrative provided) of the STR/SAR form and have held face-to-face meeting with Reporting Entities giving feedback on STR/SAR filed.
+Further all training and outreach conducted by the FIU during the period focused on STR/SAR reporting by reporting entities - 77.
 Under section 8(3) (d) of the FIUTTA, the FIU is required to set reporting standards to be followed by financial institutions and listed businesses in furtherance of section 55(3) of the POCA which deals with suspicious transaction reporting.
-Guidance Note on Suspicious Transaction/Activity Reporting Standards and Guidance Note on Procedure for Reporting Terrorist Funds have been issued by the FIU and are available on its website. - 68.
+Guidance Note on Suspicious Transaction/Activity Reporting Standards and Guidance Note on Procedure for Reporting Terrorist Funds have been issued by the FIU and are available on its website. - 78.
 With regard to the Central Bank AML/CFT Guidelines being enforceable and having sanctions for non-compliance a previous follow-up report noted that sections 10 and 86 of the FIA create a legal basis for the enforceability of the Central Bank AML/CFT Guidelines.
 Effective implementation of this enforceability still has to be demonstrated by the Central Bank.
 Many of the requirements in Central Bank's 2005 Guidelines have been codified in the FOR 2010.
 As a result, the Central Bank issued revised Guidelines as of October 2011.
-The Guidelines have been published on the Central Bank's website. - 69.
+The Guidelines have been published on the Central Bank's website. - 79.
 With regard to the recommendation that guidelines similar to the CBTT AML/CFT Guidelines should be issued by the relevant authorities for all financial institutions and persons engaged in relevant business activity stipulated in the POCA, regulation 30 (1) of the FIUTTR requires the FIU to provide guidelines and standards to supervised entities.
-Guidelines for motor vehicles dealers, private members clubs and real estate have been published on the FIU website.
-These guidelines do not provide guidance as to best practices.
-Additionally, they only cover some of the entities included as listed businesses.
+Guidelines for motor vehicles dealers, private members clubs, real estate, attorneys-at-law, accountants and jewelers have been published on the FIU website.
+These guidelines only cover some of the entities included as listed businesses.
 The TTSEC Guidelines on Anti-Money Laundering and Combating the Financing of Terrorism were publicly launched in April 2012 and are available on the TTSEC's website.
 The above measures substantially comply with the examiners' recommendations.
 The outstanding requirement is the need for the FIU to issue guidelines for those listed businesses which have no guidelines.